tudorobretin/ISS-Overhead-Alert/README.md

 - Sends email using smtp library

-*Ideally this script would be hosted and ran every 30 minutes for full functionality
+*Ideally this script would be hosted and ran every 30 minutes for full functionality *needs bug fix to deal with city change and error cause by different time zone *needs other method of getting time now, to adapt for city changes

 ![](https://github.com/tudorobretin/ISS-Overhead-Alert/blob/master/iss_mail.png)